miksik98/HarmonySolverPlugin/README.md

 #### Prerequisites

 * MuseScore version at least 3.4 (plugin may not work with version 3.3.4 and lower).
-We reccomend newest version 3.5.x (since version 3.6 has problems with chords descriptions and opening new scores by plugin)
+We reccomend newest version 3.5.x
 * Windows is preferred, but this plugin should also work with Linux systems and Mac OS

 #### Installation step by step